Kyriosity/Kyriosity/README.md

-- 👋 Hi, I’m software developer.
+- 👋 Hi, I’m software developers since 90s.
+My speciality now is .NET along with adjacent stuff (SQL, Web frameworks among others).

 <!---
 Kyriosity/Kyriosity is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.